lytics/wherefore/README.md

 Wherefore art thy transfering 1GB/s to a Chinese IP block?

+# Project under construction!

+There is no current release but progress is being made towards that goal.
+Stay tuned for more.
+Master should not be considered stable yet!

+## Still TODO:

+* [ ] Better Documentation
+* [ ] Use Gopacket's network interface
+  * [ ] Simplify the interface with libpcap/network interface
+* [ ] More alerting mechanisms(OpsGenie, PagerDuty, Webhook, etc)

 ## Project Goals

-* Monitor the network interfaces of a host for anomylous network traffic and connections
+* Monitor the network interfaces of a host for anomylous network traffic and connections 24/7
+  * Useful as a non-daemon handy network traffic analysis tool!
 * Efficient and low overhead monitoring; minimize processor and memory consumption
-* Concurrent processing of network traffic
+* Concurrent processing of network traffic IP flows
 * Ability to send alert notifications when anomalous traffic is detected

 Wherefore is a fork of the TCP attack detection system [Honey Badger](https://github.com/david415/HoneyBadger) created by [David Stainton](https://github.com/david415).
 A large amount of credit goes to David for building the interface with libpcap.
 It was used as a base to prototype the basic functionality desired; then layers of the original onion have been peeled back when appropriate.

 The project has been developed and tested for Debian systems.
-There's a potential for errors on untested systems and configuration.
+No reason it couldn't run on Fedora/RedHat or libpcap capable systems, but there's a potential for errors on untested systems and configuration.

 ### Operation